backdrop-contrib/reroute_email/README.md

 The author can also be contacted for paid customizations of this and other modules.

-Ported to Backdrop CMS by Herb v/d Dool (https://github.com/herbdool).
+Ported and adapted for Backdrop CMS by Herb v/d Dool (https://github.com/herbdool).